Fairford Leys: Facilities

 Fairford Leys has its own parish council (Coldharbour Parish), a beauty salon, primary school, GPs' practice and neighbouring pharmacy, veterinary practice, Women's Institute, ecumenical church, and a community centre (known as the Fairford Leys Centre), which hosts a wide variety of events and activities, including dance classes, badminton, karate, children's parties, wedding receptions, corporate functions and council meetings.
 The main centre was officially opened in November 2004.

 Education

 St Mary's Church of England School is a mixed, voluntary controlled, primary school, which has about 320 pupils from the ages of four to 11.
 It was purpose-built for Fairford Leys but the education authority at the time, Buckinghamshire County Council, underestimated the number of children that would live within the catchment area.
 Consequently, there are often a number of children living within Fairford Leys who cannot get a place.

 Transport

-Fairford Leys is served by a popular bus service, the Silver Rider.
+Fairford Leys is served by a bus service, the Silver Rider.
 It commenced in 2004 and runs directly to Aylesbury town centre in around 15 minutes, designed to run at times to suit commuter travel from Aylesbury Station to London.